aquawicket/DK2/README.md

       The only constant will be a root DK2 folder.
 This is where we hold any information.
 DK/CMakeLists.txt is our root file.

       1. DK2/CMakeLists.txt
-         As Cmake runs CMakeLists.txt, it will set DKROOT to the current path.
-Example: DKROOT = C:/DK2 Now that CMakeLists.txt knows where DKROOT is, we can begin to run any CMake code and build.
+         CMakeLists will call the DKCMake/DK2.cmake file and start the build.

+      2. DKCMake/DK2.cmake
          *Default folders will be assigned to cmake vairables* DK3RDPARTY = DKROOT/DK3rdParty  "optional"
          DKAPPS = DKROOT/DKApps "optional"